New Hampshire Power of Attorney Forms | 9 Types – PDF, Word

 Revoking a DPOA

 To revoke the powers granted to the agent, the principal must fill out and complete a New Hampshire revocation of power of attorney form.
 If the principal is incapacitated and the agent is suspected of neglect and abuse of the powers granted, a third party can revoke the agent’s authority.
-Therefore a principal must ensure that the individual selected to act as an agent is trustworthy and has their best interest at heart.
+Therefore, a principal must ensure that the individual selected to act as an agent is trustworthy and has their best interests at heart.

 Conclusion

 For a power of attorney to be obtained, statutory requirements must be met.
-The durable power of attorney form for New Hampshire must be filled appropriately with the agent’s details, the grated powers, assurance of durability, and signatures from both parties.
-Once filled, the document must be stored safely by the principal and copies provided to relevant individuals.
+The form must be filled out appropriately with the agent’s details, the grated powers, assurance of durability, and signatures from both parties.
+Once filled out, the document must be stored safely by the principal, and copies must be provided to relevant individuals.
 The principal must also have a clear understanding of how to revoke the powers granted to the agent.

 Was this helpful?